DusteDdk/Wizznic/doc/readme.txt

 glheight - -1 = Auto, or Height in pixels when running OpenGL in a window.
 If glwidth and glheight is set to -1 The game will chose the largest windowsize that still fits comfortably on the desktop.
+See install.txt for information about compiling with or without OpenGL support.

 ------------------------------------